owncast/owncast.github.io/content/docs/video.md

 This document aims to outline what is being done to your content and the different knobs you can tweak to get the best output for your instance.

-Owncast is an implementation of HLS [Adaptive bitrate streaming](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming), or in other words, different video qualities will be used for different network conditions.

-{{< alert icon="💡" text="It's hard to give specific settings that will give you the best quality and performance with Owncast because people have different servers and requirements." >}}
+{{< alert icon="💡" text="Keep in mind it's hard to give specific settings that will give you the best quality and performance with Owncast because people have different servers and requirements." >}}

 ## How does an Owncast video stream work?

 Owncast takes your source stream and converts it to short, individual video segments.
-A list of these segments is created that your viewer's player will continue to read and play all the segments in order.
-This is all using a specification called [HLS](https://developer.apple.com/documentation/http_live_streaming/understanding_the_http_live_streaming_architecture) or HTTP Live Streaming.
+A list of these segments is supplied to your viewer's player and will read and play all the segments in order.
+This is using a specification called [HLS](https://developer.apple.com/documentation/http_live_streaming/understanding_the_http_live_streaming_architecture) or HTTP Live Streaming.
+You can optionally generate multiple different qualities of video to allow lower bandwidth options.
+This is called [Adaptive bitrate streaming](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming).

 This video from Jon Dahl is gives a very good overview of internet video, starting with _"what happens when you press play in your web browser?"_ and touching on every piece of the stack, backend and frontend.
 It translates very well to how Owncast works and is suggested if you want to learn more.